RakeshChouhan/SpringBootAngular4/README.md

     a.
 Go to the Todo-Client folder by command line and type npm install.
     b.
 Once the npm install completes successfully type command npm start( not ng serve).
     c.
 Go to Browser and type http://localhost:4200 app will be displayed on browser.

+Ready To Use
+	a.
+Go to the dist folder open command prompt and type java -jar TodoServer-0.0.1-SNAPSHOT.jar
+	b.
+Open browser and type http://localhost:8080

 # Pending Tasks
   - Delete task funtionality Only UI ( backend functionality is completed).